 Vendor Lock-In

 API dependency creates vendor lock-in: the difficulty of switching from one API provider to another once a business has integrated deeply with a specific provider's service.
+This form of lock-in accumulates silently, making it one of the more insidious sources of technical debt in modern software organizations.

 Lock-in operates through several mechanisms: